mackyle/fakeroot/README_MACOSX.txt

 Mach APIs that are not intercepted by fakeroot.

-The packagemaker command line interface is fully supported (ultimately it uses pax to build the installer archives which relies solely on APIs supported by fakeroot).
+The packagemaker command line interface is fully supported (ultimately it uses pax-like functionality to build the installer archives which relies solely on APIs supported by fakeroot).
 So Mac OS X installer packages built using packagemaker under fakeroot will have all the desired users, groups and permissions as set up under fakeroot.

 In addition, as expected, all other command line archiving tools work under fakeroot just as they would under fakeroot on Linux.